TeamHypersomnia/Hypersomnia/docs/pages/todo/masterplan.md

 - floor/wall materials no to pewnie oddzielne yamle
 	- tylko po prostu juz duzo wbudowanych bedzie ze ludziom nie bedzie trzeba nowych tworzyc raczej

+## Interacting with the built game world representation

+- It's only a matter of mapping the hovered game-world object to the source in-memory only recipe object
+- We can always remember what game-world object was created for a given map object
+	- and this way straightforwardly have a bidirectional mapping
+- with a bidirectional mapping we pretty much have everything
+- we process highlights and clicks on the world entity and e.g. show the corresponding map object in inspector
+	- "Show meta" button in inspector when an instance is selected
+		- this shows the prefab in the filesystem panel
+		- not sure about the naming but I thing "meta" is alright, let's not imply straight away that it's yaml I guess?

 ## Layers

 Layery pewnie oddzielne fizyczne i niefizyczne, bez specyfikacji czy dany png ma byc fizykiem czy nie
+	- nienienie, przy pngu bedziemy wybierali jakis typ zeby pokazywac tylko relewantne propty
+	- tylko tu jest pytanie czy mamy np. warstwy fore/back i w kazdej moga byc i fizyczne i niefizyczne
+		- bo niby teoretycznie jakies fizyczne ksztalty moga sie zarowno nad nami jak i pod nami rysowac
+	- czy po po prostu jedna warstwa specjalna na same fizyki
+	- w jj2 np. taki jest podzial

 ## "Compiling" map representation